dymmond/esmerald/docs/en/docs/caching.md

 ### **5.1 Using Esmerald Settings to Set a Default Cache Backend**

-Instead of specifying the backend every time, we can configure a global cache backend using `EsmeraldAPISettings`.
+Instead of specifying the backend every time, we can configure a global cache backend using `EsmeraldSettings`.

 #### **Example: Setting Redis as the Default Backend**